mandyliou/fitster/README.md

 Merge a change into main to kick off the initial deploy.
 Once the build pipeline finishes you should be able to see an "under construction" page on your GitLab pages site.

+# Fitster

+- Khaled Azimi
+- Gabriel Cruz
+- Mandy Liou
+- Vincent Lee
+- Craig Celestin

+## Design

+- API Design
+- Data Model
+- GHI
+- Integration

+## Intended Market

+We are targeting fashion forward and fashion expressive consumers in the

+## Functionality

+- Visitors to the site can create an account
+- Once an account is created users can create an outfit
+- Once an outfit is created, users can create a post with the outfits
+- Posts that are created can then be viewed on their profile page
+- Posts from all users can also be viewed on the Top Fits page

+## Future Functionality

+- Rating other users outfits
+- Displaying top rated outfits
+- Searching for users
+- Filtering outfit categories

+## Project Initiliation
+To fully get this application running on your local machine, please follow the steps below:
+1. Clone the repository on to your local machine
+2. CD into the new project directory
+3. Run docker volume create pg-admin
+4. Run docker volume create postgres-data
+5. Run docker compose build
+6. Run docker compose up
+7. Enjoy Fitster